Wondering how to pack for Italy? Here’s what I’m bringing!

 Andddd another one!
 This print is also old but I’m thrilled that they keep making this active dress because it’s perfect for exploring on vacation.
 I also really love this style, too!
 The material is so comfy and I love that they have built in shorts.
 I got a size small.

 As you’ve probably seen, I’m going to use my linen shirt as a “jacket” a lot since it’s going to be warm when we’re there.
 In addition to that, I will also be bringing a jean jacket (TBD if I bring this one or an old shorter one) and this white jacket.
 I thought about bringing my leather jacket too, but I don’t think it’s necessary!

 I like to travel in leggings, layers and sneakers when I travel.
-Usually that means my Lululemon leggings, a classic t-shirt (use code LAKESHORELADY for 20% off!), and a sweatshirt (maybe Ferrari?!) and/or jacket.
+Usually that means my Lululemon leggings, a classic t-shirt (use code LAKESHORELADY for 20% off!), and a layer.
 I also wear the bulkiest sneaker I’m bringing so I don’t have to fit them in my suitcase.

 I got this backpack to make travel days easier and I am SO glad I did.
 It is SO roomy with lots of great compartments.

 When we are exploring, I plan on bringing this crossbody bag with me everywhere.
 I love how neutral it is so it goes with literally every outfit I’m packing.
 It’s just big enough to fit essentials but small enough for me to easily be able to keep a hold of it when we are working our way through crowds.
 I am also bringing an old clutch for dinners out!
 Update – this crossbody bag is a similar size and GREAT quality!

 You can’t go on vacation without sunglasses – and I love that this pair is only $15, so if I misplace them somewhere, I won’t be devastated.
 Plus, they’re so cute!